z-katas/certifiable-kata/business requirements/test1-grading-process.md

 # Test 1: Aptitude Test - Process & Evaluation

 ## Reference to ISAQB Certification
 As the details of the certification process are not explicitly provided, we are referring to the **iSAQB Certified Professional for Software Architecture (CPSA-F)** framework as the baseline for defining the test structure, evaluation criteria, and competencies.
 We took the help of ChatGPT to help us create the requirements of evaluation process.
+We have referred to the [foundation level curriculum](/)

 ## Overview
 Test 1 serves as the initial evaluation stage in the certification process, assessing candidates' theoretical and conceptual understanding of software architecture.
 This test comprises multiple-choice and short-answer questions designed to measure foundational knowledge.